wasp-lang/wasp/web/docs/advanced/jobs.md

   - `fn: ServerImport` <Required />

     - An `async` function that performs the work.
-Since Wasp executes Jobs on the server, you must import it from `@server`.
+Since Wasp executes Jobs on the server, the import path must lead to a NodeJS file.
     - It receives the following arguments:
       - `args: Input`: The data passed to the job when it's submitted.
       - `context: { entities: Entities }`: The context object containing any declared entities.